reachadi99-pixel/Capstone-Project/README.md

 1. Create a new file in `app/api/chat/tools/`
 2. Import and add it to `app/api/chat/route.ts` in the `tools` object
 3. Add UI display logic in `components/messages/tool-call.tsx`
-4. See `AGENTS.md` for more technical details
+4. Update the tool calling prompt in `prompts.ts` to include instructions for the new tool

 ## Architecture Overview